-With Mari in the starting XI, Monza have kept four clean sheets (from 11 matches) in Serie A including home and away against Juventus.
+With Mari in the starting XI, Monza have kept seven clean sheets (from 28 matches) in Serie A including home and away against Juventus.

 9. Brooke Norton-Cuffy (Coventry/Rotherham)

-Brooke Norton-Cuffy joined Coventry City in January and has already made three appearances for his new club, but he spent the first half of the season at Rotherham.
+Brooke Norton-Cuffy joined Coventry City in January before making 21 appearances for his new club, but he spent the first half of the season at Rotherham.
 There, the 19-year-old was operating as a right-wing-back, but sometimes popped up on the left or on occasion in a back four.

-Interestingly, on his debut for Coventry, Norton-Cuffy started in an attack role before switching back to wing-back for the play-off chasers.
+Interestingly, on his debut for Coventry, Norton-Cuffy started in an attack role before switching back to wing-back for the promotion chasers.

 8. Tyreece John-Jules (Ipswich)

 Tyreece John-Jules was turning into a decent player for Ipswich in the first half of the season, operating across their attacking line before settling on a central striking role.
-But his progress was cut short at the end of October as he suffered a hamstring injury which he is yet to recover from.
+But his progress was cut short at the end of October as he suffered a hamstring injury.

 7. Alex Kirk (Ayr United)

 The 20-year-old centre-back is on his first loan spell away from Arsenal and is spending it north of the border in Scotland.
-Although it is the second tier, Kirk has helped Ayr United to second in the Scottish Championship after 22 games.
+Although it is the second tier, Kirk helped Ayr United finish second in the Scottish Championship.

 Ayr United were first in December but Kirk was absent for three matches, and they lost two of those, which saw them lose some ground in the title race.
 Since his return, they secured a Premiership play-offs berth though suffered a 3-0 first-leg semi-final loss to Partick Thistle.